A Little Man and a House and the Whole World Window: Releases, availability and reissues

 A Little Man and a House and the Whole World Window was originally released on vinyl LP and cassette by the band's record label Alphabet Business Concern, on 21 March 1988.
 It was subsequently released on CD by the Dutch record label Torso Records with five bonus tracks added – the three tracks from the previous "There's Too Many Irons in the Fire" single ("There's Too Many Irons in the Fire", "All Spectacular" and "Loosefish Scapegrace") plus the B-side tracks from the "Is This the Life" 12" single ("Goosegash" and "I'm Eating in Bed").
 Alphabet released a number of CDs which were actually the Dutch Torso Records version (TORSO CD060), with an Alphabet album number sticker over the Torso release (although the CD has the Torso number printed on it.)

 The album was reissued on CD in 1995 (along with the rest of the band's back catalogue) by Alphabet Business Concern.
 The track listing on this release followed the original vinyl and cassette track listing and removed all of the bonus tracks, with the exception of "I'm Eating in Bed" which was reinstated as the album's third track in accordance with the wishes of the band.

-After a long period of unavailability, the album was re-pressed in August 2007 and is available on the band's official website.
+After a long period of unavailability, the album was re-pressed in August 2007, and again in 2013 for its 25th anniversary, and is available on the band's official website.

+For its 35th anniversary in 2023, the album received a remaster and expanded boxset treatment, quickly selling out.
+This release was one of Tim Smith's last contributions for Cardiacs, having overseen the process in 2020.
+Tim Quy also provided an interview for the release's booklet before his passing.